cggaurav/auto-label-github-issues/README.md

 # auto-label-github issues

+This project exposes an LSTM model that auto labels Github issues.

 ## Training set

 Following [Octoverse](https://octoverse.github.com/), we looked at the "Ten most discussed repositores" and trained on the closed